Bloom was established in 2010 by a Mother / Daughter Team - Julie Wallace and her daughters Morgan and Bethany Wallace

 Morgan’s passion for yoga quickly developed after attending her first class in 2006.
 At the time, she was a competitive dancer and hoped that yoga would help her maintain her flexibility.
 She found that practicing yoga not only provided her with the physical benefits she was seeking, but also improved the wellbeing of her mind and spirit.
 Desiring to share her love of yoga with others, and to deepen her understanding of the practice, Morgan made the decision to become a certified Yoga Instructor.
 In the summer of 2007, Morgan began her training at the world-renowned Kripalu Yoga Center.
 Under the guidance of Brahmani Liebman and Jashoda Edmunds, Morgan received her 200 Hour yoga teacher training certificate and became certified through Yoga Alliance.
 As a health enthusiast and lover of all forms of movement, Morgan also enjoys teaching Barre, Yoga Sculpt, and Kickboxing classes.
 In 2011, Morgan received a certification in Group Fitness through the Aerobics and Fitness Association of America and most recently became a certified PiYo Strength Instructor.
 Morgan’s classes offer a unique blend of styles, where students of all levels enjoy the comforts of a warm, safe, and friendly environment.

-Bloom is proud to have a team of passionate, knowledgeable, and dedicated instructors.
+Bloom is proud to have a team of passionate, knowledgeable, and dedicated instructors and staff members.

 Alisa is a Registered Yoga Teacher trained in vinyasa as well as the quiet practices of yin and restorative yoga.
 Alisa is also an AFAA certified Group Fitness and Pilates Instructor and continues to expand her experience.
 Alisa found yoga more than 10 years ago after the birth of her first child.
 As a new mother with a demanding corporate career she was initially drawn to yoga as a way to find balance in a sometimes unbalanced world.
 It was originally the quiet time for reflection and movement that drew her to yoga, but it was a chronic back injury and illness that kept bringing her back to the mat as a way to heal and a way to compliment other physical exercise.
 She believes in the benefits of yoga for all, including athletes and fitness enthusiasts.
 Her fitness and yoga classes will nourish both the body and mind, providing strength, flexibility and balance.
 Alisa discovered that lessons we learn on the mat can be much more meaningful in daily life off the mat and looks forward to sharing that with others.